-- 44.1 he/she resigns his/her position as a Committee Member in writing; or - he/she ceases to be a Member unless he/she is a co-optee in terms of Rule 42.1 or an appointee of The Scottish Housing Regulator; or - 44.3 he/she misses four Management Committee meetings in a row without special leave of absence previously being granted by the Committee either at his/her request or by exercise of the Committee's discretion; or - the majority of Members voting at a general meeting decide this.
+- 44.1 he/she resigns his/her position as a Committee Member in writing; or - 44.2 he/she ceases to be a Member unless he/she is a co-optee in terms of Rule 42.1 or an appointee of The Scottish Housing Regulator; or - 44.3 he/she misses four Management Committee meetings in a row without special leave of absence previously being granted by the Committee either at his/her request or by exercise of the Committee's discretion; or - the majority of Members voting at a general meeting decide this.
 (The Members at the meeting may then elect someone to take his/her place.
-If a replacement is not elected at the meeting, the Committee may appoint a Committee Member in terms of Rule 41); or. - the majority of those remaining Committee Members present and voting at a special meeting of the Committee convened for the purpose decide to remove him/her as a Committee Member.
-The resolution to remove him/her as a Committee Member must relate to one of the following issues:

-- 44.5.1 failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association: - failure to sign or failure to comply with the Association's Code of Conduct for Committee Members; or - 44.5.3 a breach of the Association's Rules, standing orders or other policy requirements; - 44.6 he/she becomes ineligible as a Committee Member in terms of Rule 43; or - 44.7 he/she is a co-optee whose period of office is ended in accordance with Rules 39.1 or 42.2; or - 44.8 he/she is a Committee Member retiring in accordance with Rule 39.1.
+If a replacement is not elected at the meeting, the Committee may appoint a Committee Member in terms of Rule 41); or. - 44.5 the majority of those remaining Committee Members present and voting at a special meeting of the Committee convened for the purpose decide to remove him/her as a Committee Member.
+The resolution to remove him/her as a Committee Member must relate to one of the following issues: - 44.5.1 failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association: - 44.5.2 failure to sign or failure to comply with the Association's Code of Conduct for Committee Members; or - 44.5.3 a breach of the Association's Rules, standing orders or other policy requirements; - 44.6 he/she becomes ineligible as a Committee Member in terms of Rule 43; or - 44.7 he/she is a co-optee or was appointed to fill a casual vacancy and whose period of office is ended in accordance with Rules 39.1 or 42.1; or - 44.8 he/she is a Committee Member retiring in accordance with Rule 39.1.